trustgraph-ai/trustgraph/tests/unit/test_extract/test_ontology/README.md

 1. **Disconnected graph problem** - Auto-include properties feature ensures all relevant relationships are available
 2. **Wrong URIs problem** - URI expansion using ontology definitions instead of constructed fallbacks
 3. **Dict vs object attribute problem** - URI expansion works with dicts (from `cls.__dict__`) not object attributes
+4. **Ontology visibility in KG** - Ontology elements themselves appear in the knowledge graph with proper metadata
+5. **Text segmentation** - Proper sentence splitting for ontology matching using NLTK